-Why you need to make these gluten free peanut butter cookies:
+Why these gluten free peanut butter cookies are great:

 Not only is my gluten free peanut butter cookie recipe easy to make, but these cookies freeze really well so you can have delicious cookies on-hand any time.
 This cookie dough takes 5 minutes to make, and then just 10 minutes baking.